2 Getting started

 Each of the storage servers is accessible from the /media/

-storage server is available by accessing /media/qnap4/
+storage server is available by accessing /media/qnap5/

-on any of the work servers, gate
+on any of the work servers, Isilon

-is available at /media/gate
+is available at /media/Isilon

 , etc.